 Canstar Blue NZ Research finalised in April 2021, published in June 2021.

 See Our Ratings Methodology

-A range of variables impacts the economics of solar systems.
-And given the long-term nature of the investment, it’s necessary to look to the future when weighing up possible savings.
+Many things impact the economics of solar systems.
+And given they are a long-term investment, it’s necessary to look to the future when calculating any possible savings on your power bills.

 - The upfront cost – if you shop around for the best value solar systems, you’ll save more!

-These are the underlying numbers that determine how long it will take you to recover the costs of a solar system, and the savings you’ll achieve over the lifespan of your solar system.
+These are the main stats that determine how long it will take you to recover the costs of a solar system, and your long-term savings.

-As the study notes, in making future savings estimates a number of assumptions need to be made.
-These include the expected lifespan of a system (25 years).
-Along with its performance capabilities over time, the movement of electricity prices and whether your power consumption rates hold steady.
+But you’ll also need to consider the expected lifespan of your system (approx 25 years).
+Along with its performance capabilities over time, the movement of electricity prices and whether your power consumption rates will hold steady.

-It is, of course, important that your property has as much direct access to sunlight as possible.
+Of course, it’s important that your property has as much direct access to sunlight as possible.
 No trees or tall neighbouring buildings to cast shadows.
 The more sunlight hours your solar panels get, the bigger your potential savings.